 If you don’t want to sweeten your strawberries, by all means, you don’t have to.
-However, if you want them to get that syrupy goodness that’s in strawberry shortcake, then add about a tablespoon of sweetener of your choice to them and let them sit for about 10 minutes to develop that syrupy goodness.
+However, if you want them to get that syrupy goodness that’s in strawberry shortcake, then add about a tablespoon of date sugar and let them sit for about 10 minutes to develop that syrupy goodness.

 If you want to create a little syrupy strawberry goodness without added sugar, take the back of a fork and mash them a little.
 They should release some juices.

-Sucanat, which is a whole sugar, maple syrup, coconut sugar can be used or leave it out, your choice.
+Date sugar, which is a whole sugar, maple syrup, coconut sugar can be used or leave it out, your choice.
 And, if you must, don’t worry too much about using a tablespoon of table sugar.
-Even powdered sugar works.

 Now, let’s take about the lemony cornbread.
 It’s fluffy, golden, just a little crumbly, and the perfect replacement for strawberry shortcake.
 It’s made with unbleached all-purpose flour, almond flour, and cornmeal, but if you want to use whole wheat flour instead of the unbleached all-purpose flour, keep in mind that it’ll be a bit heavier.